most practical kitchen island ideas for your inspiration

 What does this mean?

-A family-friendly kitchen island is one that allows you and your family to spend time together while preparing a meal.
-Ideally, this kitchen island design features seats for the family, with an adjacent, smaller island accommodating seating for kids.
+A family-friendly kitchen island allows you and your family to spend time together while preparing a meal.
+Ideally, this design features seats for the family, with an adjacent, smaller island accommodating seating for kids.

-As far as the kid’s kitchen island is concerned, a semi-permanent option should be your best bet.
-This means that you can use a simple table with chairs for their island, which they’ll outgrow once they can handle the longer stools on the main island.
+A semi-permanent option should be your best bet for the kid's kitchen island.
+This means you can use a simple table with chairs for their island, which they’ll outgrow once they can handle the longer stools on the main island.

 7. Multipurpose Kitchen Island